-We take ideas in the form of videos, podcasts, or suggestions for future content.
+We take ideas in the form of videos, podcasts, or social media post fodder.

 We want your ah-ha moments and no-nonsense advice about how you are applying practices to improve your soil, land, and bottom line.
 There are two ways you can share.

 No fancy camera or professional production is necessary!
 Use your phone to create a video and send it to us.
 Here is some guidance to help you produce a video.